 The app also keeps your customers' information secure as card information is not sent with payment.

 Using Android Pay requires your customers to have an Android device that is enabled for tap and pay (near field communication or NFC enabled), which is the case for most Android devices.
+All merchants need to do is ensure they have an up-to-date card reader which accepts NFC payments (this is almost all card readers today).

-Alternative Payments Going Mainstream
+Alternative Payments Are Going Mainstream

-While wallet-less platforms have been viewed as 'alternative' payments, these kinds of payments are becoming more mainstream, and are even predicted to replace more traditional card payments over the next few years.
+While wallet-less platforms have been viewed as "˜alternative' payments, these kinds of payments are becoming more mainstream, and are even predicted to replace more traditional card payments over the next few years.